 We typically prefer to invest in businesses operating in sectors such as Consumer Staples, Consumer Discretionary, Health Care, and Information Technology.
-These industries typically have higher and more sustainable returns and are significantly less carbon intensive as the table [below] indicates.
+These industries typically have higher and more sustainable returns and are significantly less carbon intensive as the table below indicates.

-Regardless of the relative carbon intensity of the above sectors, climate change has the potential to materially impact every business.
+Regardless of the relative carbon intensity of the above sectors, climate change can have a material impact on every business.
 Companies failing to mitigate the risk climate change poses, and those failing to capitalise on the opportunities it presents, will likely see their returns reduce, if not immediately, over the longer term.
-The costs companies are exposed to may increase as regulators act to put a price on emissions and fine those not complying with climate-related regulations.
-Equally, profits may fall as sustainability-minded consumers look for more sustainable alternatives.
+The costs companies are exposed to may increase as regulators act to put a price on emissions and fine those not complying with climateprofits related regulations.
+Equally, may fall as sustainability-minded consumers look for more sustainable alternatives.
 Identifying these risks and opportunities is an important part of our investment research process and key to identifying the companies likely to sustain a high return on the capital they invest.